 We have presented a new large-scale dataset and new evaluation criteria for video anomaly detection that we hope will help to spur new innovations in this field.
-The Street Scene dataset is a more complex scene and has more anomalous events than all currently available datasets combined.
+The Street Scene dataset is a more complex scene and has almost as many anomalous events as all currently available datasets combined.
 It will be made publicly available.
 The new evaluation criteria fix the problems with the criteria typically used in this field, and will give a more realistic idea of how well an algorithm performs in practice.